jsfehler/renpy-radarchart/README.md

 ##### Resetting chart animations

 After a chart's animations have played, they won't replay until the data has changed.
 If you want the animation to play whenever the screen is opened, an Action called ResetChartAnimation can be attached to a button.
 As arguments, it takes whichever charts need their animations reset.
-Using thid action causes the charts to replay the next time the screen is displayed.
+Using this action causes the charts to replay the next time the screen is displayed.

 This Action can be attached to a "Close" button, for example: